 Abstract: The specific innate modular theory of jealousy hypothesizes that natural selection shaped sexual jealousy as a mechanism to prevent cuckoldry, and emotional jealousy as a mechanism to prevent resource loss.
 Therefore, men should be primarily jealous over a mate's sexual infidelity and women over a mate's emotional infidelity.
 Five lines of evidence have been offered as support: self-report study responses, psychophysiological data, domestic violence, and morbid jealousy cases.

-Enhancing the Validity of Self-Reported Alcohol and Marijuana Consumption Using a Bogus Pipeline Procedure: A Meta-Analytic Review - Herman Aguinis, Charles A. Pierce, Brian M. Quigley - Basic and Applied Social Psychology, 1995, Vol. 16, No. 4.
+Enhancing the Validity of Self-Reported Alcohol and Marijuana Consumption Using a Bogus Pipeline Procedure: A Meta-Analytic Review - Herman Aguinis, Charles A. Pierce, Brian M. Quigley - Basic and Applied Social Psychology.

-Abstract: Two separate meta-analyses were conducted to test whether the use of self-report measures within the bogus pipeline (BPL) paradigm yields more valid responses than the use of self-report measures alone for assessing alcohol and marijuana consumption.
+To test whether the use of self-report measures within the bogus pipeline paradigm yields more valid responses than the use of self-report measures alone for assessing alcohol and marijuana consumption.
 Weighted mean effect sizes (ds) of 0.01 and -0.12 were obtained for studies using alcohol and marijuana self-reports, respectively.
 Explanations for why a BPL procedure does not improve the validity of self-reported alcohol and marijuana consumption are provided.
 In addition, alternative methods that may enhance the validity of alcohol and marijuana self-reports are discussed.